ciselab/Lampion/Experiments/CodeBert_CodeToText/GridExperiment/README.md

 1. A set of configurations
 2. A docker compose to run the preprocessing for the configurations
 3. A docker compose to run the experiment using the preprocessed jsonl files
-4. copy all files and models to the configs, making unique non-blocking items.

 The docker composes are orchestrated to grab into each other, so be careful manually changing them.

+There are two scripts provided:

+[replicator.sh](replicator.sh) which copies all files and models to the configs, making unique non-blocking items. place the required model (with the correct name) under ./model and the training- and validation-file under ./ur_dataset.
+When not running the training, the ./ur_dataset can be left empty.
+The functionality of the replicator was initially in the main.py, but has been moved so that the replication can be done server side, reducing data in transit.

+[extractor.sh](./extractor.sh) will be run after the experiments, and it reduces the folder ./configs to fit what is required for the evaluation.
+It removes the altered dataset and the model.
+**Be sure to have a backup before you run the extractor!**

 ## Requirements